Rampage2229/QuantumSimulations2025/README.md

 ## Requirements
-Python 3.14.0 and libraries on requirements.txt
+Python $\geq$ 3.14.0 and libraries on requirements.txt

 You can easily install them by running: